Notifications of a student’s financial aid eligibility.

 The National Student Loan database system is a federal website that collects information on student loans.
-By using the Federal PIN, the student can get information on their federal loans, grants, outstanding balances, loan status and disbursements.
+By using your Federal Student Aid ID (FSA ID), the student can get information on their federal loans, grants, outstanding balances, loan status and disbursements.
 Note: NSLDS in not a real-time database.
 Agencies update NSLDS on a monthly schedule so the data shown may not reflect recent changes.

 Need-based Financial Aid

 Financial Aid awarded based on a student’s or family’s financial status.

 Per federal requirements, schools must establish minimum criteria that students must meet to show adequate academic progress (Standards for Satisfactory Academic Progress - SSAP) to continue eligibility for aid.
 Please see the JSU catalog for more information.